machinable-org/machinable/docs/guide/introduction.md

 The above example demonstrates the two core principles of _machinable_ code:

 - **Enforced modularity** The Monte Carlo algorithm is encapsulated in its own module that can be instantiated with different configuration settings.
-- **Unified representation** Running components is handled through the same interface that is used to retrieve their results; multiple get-invocations simply reload and display the results without re-running the simulation.
+- **Unified representation** Running code is handled through the same interface that is used to retrieve produced results; multiple invocations simply reload and display the results without re-running the experiment.

 You may already have questions - don't worry.
 We will cover the details in the rest of the documentation.
 For now, please read along so you can have a high-level understanding of what machinable offers.

 ## What it is not

 Research is extremely diverse so machinable primarily aims to be an **API-spec** that leaves concrete feature implementation to the user.
-It does not compete with other frameworks that may provide similar functionality but embraces the integration of other tools within the API.
-Notably, the machinable ecosystem already provides wrappers and integrations of a variety of tools and it is easy for users to maintain their own.
+Check out the [examples](../examples/) to learn what this looks like in practice.

 ## Where to go from here

-If you are interested in learning more, continue with the guide that will quickly introduce the bare minimum of concepts necessary to start using machinable.
-Along the way, we will provide pointers to sections of the tutorial that discuss concepts in more detail or cover more advanced functionality.
+Continue with the guide that will quickly introduce the bare minimum of concepts necessary to start using machinable.
+Along the way, it will provide pointers to sections that discuss concepts in more detail or cover more advanced functionality.

-After covering the essentials, feel free to pick a learning path that suits your preference - although we do recommend going over all of the content at some point, of course!
+Feel free to pick a learning path that suits your preference.

 :::tip Installation